3la5t1c81rdy/HWAlarm/README.md

       - Scroll using mouse wheels
   2. Once there is an upcoming task (i.e. due in less than 12 hours), the window will start flashing in the taskbar.
   3. Now "how-to" information screen is available by pressing escape key on main view.
+  4. Fonts can be changed, by pressing "f" key on the main window.